tobrom/share-price-analysis/README.md

-This app downloads data from Yahoo finance and analyses and predicts the share price.
+This application downloads data from Yahoo finance and analyses the time series in different including predicting the share price.